Coevolution of Intracluster Light and Brightest Cluster Galaxies: ICL mass fraction compared with cluster properties

+The relationship between cluster relaxation, major mergers, and ICL fraction in the literature is uncertain.
+In their study, \citet{deOliveira2022} found that the total BCG+ICL mass fraction increases during major mergers, so that disturbed systems could show a higher ICL fraction.
+We note, however, that this applies to the full BCG+ICL system, rather than the ICL as a separate object, as in our study.
+Using simulations, \citet{Ahvazi2024} found that at a fixed halo mass, a longer time since the last major merger indicated a lower ICL fraction in TNG50.
+We note, however, that their definition of ICL fraction is based on the ratio between the ICL and the BCG --- and not the ICL and {stellar \mbox{$M^{*}_{200}$}} as in our study.
+Our differing results may indicate that major mergers have a greater impact on the growth of the BCG than the ICL.
 In contrast, another observational study by \citet{Ragusa_2023} observed a higher ICL fraction in groups and clusters with a greater proportion of early-type galaxies, typically found in more evolved objects.
-These last results align with the theoretical predictions of \citet{contini2023a, contini2023b}, who found a higher average ICL fraction in halos that are more concentrated and formed earlier than others.

-The trend between concentration and ICL mass fraction was later extended to Milky Way-like halos \citep{contini2024}, as more relaxed systems may have had more time to have dynamical interactions, which results in an increased overall ICL fraction. \citet{Yoo_2024} used the cosmological hydrodynamical simulation Horizon Run 5 and found that an increase in the ICL fraction is not significantly impacted by major merger events.
+These last results align with the theoretical predictions of \citet{contini2023a, contini2023b}, who found a higher average ICL fraction in halos that are more concentrated and formed earlier than others, a trend that was later extended to Milky Way-like halos \citep{contini2024}.
+More relaxed systems may have had more time to have dynamical interactions, which results in an increased overall ICL fraction. \citet{Yoo_2024} used the cosmological hydrodynamical simulation Horizon Run 5 and found that an increase in the ICL fraction is not significantly impacted by cluster merger events.
 At the time of the merger, they observed a substantial production of ICL, possibly due to preprocessed IGL being integrated into the cluster environment.
-However, the total ICL fraction displayed a slight downward trend, likely because merger events triggered star formation in the BCG.
-This would be consistent with our results, as a major merger would result in more stellar growth in the BCG than in the ICL, and consequently, a lower ICL mass fraction.
+However, the total ICL fraction displayed a slight downward trend, likely because a cluster merger triggered star formation in satellite galaxies \citep{Rudick_2011}.
 We conclude that we find some correlations between cluster properties and ICL mass fraction, but they show significant scatter.
 Moreover, we caution that these relationships may be heavily influenced by ICL selection criteria.
 Therefore, any comparison with observations must be carefully chosen.